The beauty of Nairn

 South east of Nairn, along the banks of the River Spey, visitors can discover over half of the whiskey distilleries in Scotland.
 Several of these world famous distilleries have come together to establish 'The Whiskey Trail' to enable visitors to witness each part of the production process and then sample the unique tastes of Speyside's finest product.

-Several miles west of Nairn, this is the site of the last battle on British soil where, on 16th April 1746, the Jacobite Rising of 1745 came to its tragic conclusion with the crushing defeat of the Young Pretender, Prince Charles Edward Stuart, and his loyal Highland followers.
-Visit the battlefiled and the visitor centre with multi-lingual audio-visual presentations operated by the National Trust for Scotland.
+West of Nairn is the site of the last battle on British soil where, on 16th April 1746, the Jacobite Rising of 1745 came to its tragic conclusion with the crushing defeat of the Young Pretender, Prince Charles Edward Stuart, and his loyal Highland followers.
+Visit the battlefiled and the newly renovated visitor centre with multi-lingual audio-visual presentations operated by the National Trust for Scotland.